SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch6.md

    the same memory in the near future

-   The upshot or result of this locality is that the kernel can just maintain a small piece of address space used by the process so that there will be more free space that can be used by other processes.
+   The upshot or result of this locality is that the kernel can just maintain a small piece of phycial address space used by the process so that there will be more free phycial space that can be used by other processes.

    Virtual memory splits the memory used by each program into small, fixed-size units call pages.
 At any time, only some of the pages need to be loaded into the *phycial memory*.
 Others are stored in a reserved area of disk called swap area and will only be loaded when necessary.

-   In order to support this feature, the kernel maintains a `page table(页表)`(mapping from virtual memory to phycial memory and swap area)
+   In order to support this feature, the kernel maintains a `page table(页表)` (mapping from virtual memory to phycial memory and swap area)

    ![diagram](https://github.com/SteveLauC/pic/blob/main/photo_2022-07-20_09-31-45.jpg)